dgraph-io/dgraph/wiki/content/deploy/index.md

 ### Shutdown Database

+To shutdown a Dgraph cluster, shutdown all its Alpha and Zero nodes.
+This can be done in different ways, depending on how Dgraph was started (e.g. sending a `SIGTERM` to the processes, or using `systemctl stop service-name` if you are using systemd).

-A clean exit of a single Dgraph Alpha node is initiated by running the following command on that node.
+A clean exit of a single Dgraph Alpha node can be initiated by running the following command on that node.
 {{% notice "warning" %}}This won't work if called from outside the server where Dgraph is running.
 You can specify a list or range of whitelisted IP addresses from which shutdown or other admin operations can be initiated using the `--whitelist` flag on `dgraph alpha`.